-Now that you know the function of a nurse educator and how to prepare for such a position, it is time to decide if this career path is the right choice for you.
-An online MSN nurse educator program is ideal for those who wish to work in the field of nursing and feel they are suited to be a teacher.
+Now that you know what you can do with a master’s in nursing education, it is time to decide if this career path is the right choice for you.
+An online MSN nurse educator program is a great choice for those who wish to work in the field of nursing and feel they are suited to be a teacher.

 The best nurse educators possess exceptional theoretical and clinical knowledge as well as superb leadership and communication skills.
 If this sounds like you, now is the time to pursue advanced education.